SCLW/Circuitry-Based-Sound/readme.md

 ## Mixer
 There are generally two ways of mixing signals together, active and passive mixing.
 Active mixing involves components that need a power supply, such as operational amplifiers.
-Passive mixing works without an additional power supply, but introduces a voltage drop. hence the part count is less. .
+Passive mixing works without an additional power supply, but introduces a voltage drop.

 ## Passive Mixer

 Passive mixing is a very simple method that can be accomplished by using resistors for each source.
-The graph in figure shows the input signal compared to the output with a sine wave.
 The mixing resistors work as a voltage divider network and lower the amplitude of each signal.
 Therefore, the passive mixer doesn't give the sum of all input signals but the average.
-Advantages of this method is obviously its low part count.
+This is shown by the graph below, comparing one input signal to the output with a sine wave.
+To make it more clearly, the other two input sources in the example have 0 volts.
+Advantage of this method is its low part count.
 To avoid interaction between the signals and to obtain individual gain control, active mixing using an operational amplifier is preferred.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/passive_mixing.jpg>

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/passive_mixing_plot.jpg>

-*Figure 12.* Voltage passive mixer

 ## Active Mixer